The-Ahmed-Shahriar/RDT-Protocol/README.md

 ```
 $ ./sender.sh <nEmulator hostname> <nEmulator data port> <sender ack port> <timeout (ms)> <filename>
 ```
-The port number does not require the preceding colon character, ":", unlike from my Assignment 1 submission.
-Just a valid integer will suffice.
-The "Example Execution" from the assignment description page 4 should work just fine, replacing each `arg[0]` with their respective local commands.
+The port number does not require the preceding colon character, ":", just a valid integer address will suffice.

-If you are experiencing issues running with the different machines, try using either `ubuntu2204-014`, `ubuntu2204-006`, and `ubuntu2204-012`.
-I've tested the code on these three servers mostly.

 ### Logging
-Similar to the debugging mode from Assignment 1, you also have the option to enable/disable all logging by modifying the following flag, located in `rdt/rdt_defs.go`, line 76.
+You have the option to enable/disable all logging by modifying the following flag, located in `rdt/rdt_defs.go`, line 76.
 ```
 76      const LOGGING_ON = true
 ```